 A home office is a space where utility meets aesthetics.
 But too often the home office is a sterile, boring space.
-So I’ve compiled 40+ home office ideas and tips to help create a stylish and functional workspace.
+So I’ve compiled these home office ideas and tips to help you create a stylish and functional workspace.
 Let’s dive in!

 Use of space